The Biblical Requirements for Elders

 The Cheapening of the Office of the Elder

 I have grave concerns regarding that which claims to be conservative, evangelical Christianity.

 For many years now I have searched my own locale (the north Dallas, TX area) for a truly biblical church and have yet to find even one.
-To be sure, in this large, metro area there are literally scores (hundreds?) of self-declared conservative churches that “look good on the surface”, but when one gets into the details and compares them to the Bible’s instructions and model for the true church, they are veritable wastelands of humanistic thought, modern marketing and "mass appeal", contradictions and biblical error.
+To be sure, in this large, metro area there are literally scores (hundreds?) of self-declared conservative churches that “put on a good front”, but when one gets into the details and compares them to the Bible’s instructions and model for the true church, they are veritable wastelands of humanistic thought, modern marketing and "mass appeal", contradictions and biblical error.

 The Lord accurately characterizes our age with this sober warning:

 Now He was telling them a parable to show that at all times they ought to pray and not to lose heart, saying, “In a certain city there was a judge who did not fear God and did not respect man.
 There was a widow in that city, and she kept coming to him, saying, ‘Give me legal protection from my opponent.’
 For a while he was unwilling; but afterward he said to himself, ‘Even though I do not fear God nor respect man, yet because this widow bothers me, I will give her legal protection, otherwise by continually coming she will wear me out.’”
 And the Lord said, “Hear what the unrighteous judge said; now, will not God bring about justice for His elect who cry to Him day and night, and will He delay long over them?
 I tell you that He will bring about justice for them quickly.
 However, when the Son of Man comes, will He find faith on the earth?”

 - Believers are expected to remain persistent in prayer to the Lord for justice and equity to prevail in their behalf against those who are unjust.